schemahero/schemahero-docs/docs/source/connecting-databases/using-params.md

 ## Examples

-An exmaple of connecting to postgres database using parameters is:
+An example of connecting to postgres database using parameters is:

 ```yaml
 apiVersion: databases.schemahero.io/v1alpha4